ZxPwd/AutoIT-Bot-Billard/README.md

 ---------------------------------------------------------

 ### StevenIT3
-Also a big thank you to StevenIT3 for helping me how BIG TIME on getting the script too work I really appreciate it man!
+Also a big thank you to StevenIT3 for helping me how BIG TIME on getting the Autoit ImageSearch too work I really appreciate it man!

 ---------------------------------------------------------